docker/cli/man/docker-run.1.md

 Default is **no**.

 **--rm** **true**|**false**
-   Automatically remove the container when it exits.
+   Automatically remove the container and its associated anonymous volumes when it exits.
 The default is **false**.
    `--rm` flag can work together with `-d`, and auto-removal will be done on daemon side.
 Note that it's incompatible with any restart policy other than `none`.